Direct Line magazine

 If you’ve prepared your car for winter and followed all the safety measures, then you’ve lowered your risk of breaking down – but it can still happen.

-3. Call your breakdown recovery service for emergency assistance.
+Contact your breakdown recovery service for emergency assistance as soon as you can.

-5. If it’s really cold, don’t try and dig your car out of the snow.
-You’ll stay warm and build up a sweat while you’re digging, but once you get back in the car, your body temperature will drop because you’ll be wet.
+If it’s snowing and very cold, don’t try and dig your car out of the snow.
+You’ll stay warm and build up a sweat while you’re digging, but once you get back in the car, your body temperature can drop quickly.

-Driving in the winter months is about preparation and precaution.
-Don’t drive too fast, and be aware of the specific hazards each wintry condition brings.
+Driving in the winter months is all about preparation and precaution.
+Do the checks above, don’t drive too fast, and be aware of the specific hazards each wintry condition brings.

 Related articles